alexandermm/AcousticLev/README.md

 * Also one can compute particle paths that a particle would take from a given point to a levitation point.
 This includes air resistance.
 This is done using a [4th order Rugge-Kutta scheme] (http://lpsa.swarthmore.edu/NumInt/NumIntFourth.html) with a given fixed time step.
 The functions doing this are found in particlePath.hpp.

-The following two sections go into more detail on how the library is designed and what equations are used, one does not need to read them to use the library.
+The following two sections go into more detail on how the library is designed and what equations are used.
+One does not need to read them in order to use the library.